Tusharkant21/JavaSortingVisualizer/README.md

 ## How To Use

-#### Clone of copy Code and create java project and Make class names by
+#### Clone or copy Code and create java project and Make class names by
 1 insertionSort.java
 2 selectionSort.java
 3 bubbleSort.java